lupyuen/pinetime-rust-mynewt/README.md

 [_Build PineTime Firmware in the Cloud with GitHub Actions_](https://lupyuen.github.io/pinetime-rust-mynewt/articles/cloud)

 # Build Instructions

-If you are building from this repository from scratch instead of the Released Packages, here are the steps for Linux (including Raspberry Pi) and macOS...
+If you are building from this repository from scratch instead of the Released Packages, here are the steps for Linux (x64, Arm32 and Arm64, including Raspberry Pi), macOS and Windows (no need for WSL, MinGW and Docker)...

 ## Install Build Tools

-1. Install OpenOCD from [The xPack OpenOCD](https://xpack.github.io/openocd/).
-Older versions of OpenOCD are known to have problems flashing with ST-Link.
+1. Install OpenOCD from [xPack OpenOCD](https://xpack.github.io/openocd/).
+Other versions of OpenOCD are known to have problems flashing with ST-Link.

-    Download and unzip OpenOCD for macOS: [`gnu-mcu-eclipse-openocd-0.10.0-11-20190118-1134-macos.tgz`](https://github.com/gnu-mcu-eclipse/openocd/releases/download/v0.10.0-11-20190118/gnu-mcu-eclipse-openocd-0.10.0-11-20190118-1134-macos.tgz)

     For Raspberry Pi: Install `openocd-spi` according to the instructions here...

     [_"OpenOCD on Raspberry Pi: Better with SWD on SPI"_](https://medium.com/@ly.lee/openocd-on-raspberry-pi-better-with-swd-on-spi-7dea9caeb590?source=friends_link&sk=df399bfd913d3e262447d28aa5af6b63)

-1. Install GCC and Python build tools for Linux (or the macOS equivalent)...

-    ```bash
-    sudo apt install gcc gcc-arm-none-eabi python3 make
-    ```

-    For Majaro and Arch Linux...

-    ```bash
-    sudo pacman -S arm-none-eabi-gcc
-    ```
+1. Download the [Arm Embedded Toolchain 9-2020-q2-update](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
+Other versions of the toolchain are known to have problems building the firmware.

+    __For Linux and macOS:__ Unzip the toolchain and add it to your PATH

+    __For Windows:__ Run the installer and check the option for `Add to PATH`.
+Also install the ST-Link v2 Driver for Windows...

+    - Download the ST-Link USB driver from [ST-Link Driver Website](https://www.st.com/en/development-tools/stsw-link009.html) (email registration required)

+    - Click Get Software

+    - Unzip the downloaded file.
+Double-click the driver installer: `dpinst_amd64.exe`

 1. Install `rustup` with support for nightly target `thumbv7em-none-eabihf`.